chahatdeep/rtl8812au-wifi-driver/README.md

 # rtl8821CU-wifi-driver
-WiFi driver for EDUP EP-DB1607 600MBps WiFi Module for Linux
+WiFi driver for EDUP EP-DB1607 600MBps WiFi Module for Linux.
+Tested on Intel Up board with Linux Ubuntu 16.04.5 LTS.

 Follow this: